 Get creative and think long term as you’re writing scholarship applications, you’ll do just fine.
 For more tips, read “The Ultimate Guide To Winning A Terry Fox Humanitarian Award.”

-Furthermore, are you looking for more ways to make student stuff easier? yconic is all about preparing Canadian students, like yourself, and your parents for college and university.
-Also, that means matching you with the right school, helping with tuition costs and providing advice on how to live your best post-secondary life.
+Are you looking for more ways to make student stuff easier? yconic is all about preparing Canadian students, like yourself, and your parents for college and university.
+Also, that means matching you with the right school, helping with tuition costs, and providing advice on how to live your best post-secondary life.